See why 4thWay now accepts ethical ads.

 They’re supported by some junior people, for which we have few details as we don’t usually interview lower down, but at least one of which is said to have at least some consumer lending experience.

-In summary, we’d like to see a lot more relevant prior experience, but they impressed as well as they could do without it, and they have used the past five years well to gain experience.
+In summary, we’d like to see a lot more relevant prior experience, but they impressed as well as they could do without it, and they have used the past eight years well to gain experience.

 Lendwise review: lending processes